Turkey's Erdogan trades accusations with Kurdish leader after bombs

 Recent polls suggest the HDP could pass the 10 percent mark and enter parliament, robbing the AKP of dozens of seats and possibly keeping it from forming a single-party government.

-The party is attempting to move beyond its Kurdish roots and draw support from center-left and secularist sympathizers as Erdogan's religious tone has become more pronounced.
+The party is attempting to move beyond its Kurdish roots and draw support from centre-left and secularist sympathisers as Erdogan's religious tone has become more pronounced.

 Demirtas accused pro-government newspapers of giving scant coverage of Friday's attacks.
 He held up their front pages as he spoke to thousands from atop a campaign bus.